Homepage CASE

 Martyna Gliniecka

-Martyna Gliniecka holds a PhD in Linguistics, specialising in cross-cultural communication, from the University of Wroclaw.
-She is awaiting the finalisation of her second PhD in the Culture and Society field from Western Sydney University, Australia.
+Dr Martyna Gliniecka is a Senior Social Sciences Researcher at the CASE - Center for Social and Economic Research.
+At CASE, she specialises in social research and policy projects, with a focus on qualitative research, participatory methods, and equality, diversity and inclusion.
 She previously led and participated in research projects in the Young and Resilient Research Centre at Western Sydney University, aiming to better young people’s lives and their resilience in the domains of technology and health.
 She specialises in qualitative research methods, participatory methodologies, and digital research (e.g., digital ethnography).
 She is especially interested in online communities and their role in the growing domain of youth digital health.

 Projects from this author: